nlesc-ave/ave-rest-service/README.md

 because the Python web service is behind NGINX reverse proxy, causing the url where the api is available on to change, the EXTERNAL_URL allows Swagger UI to use the externally available api endpoint.

+### Encrypted

+The Docker container uses http, to use https, a reverse proxy with Let's Encrypt certificate can be put infront of the Docker container.

+The Docker container must be run with an external url of `https://$(hostname)` format and a port which is not 443.

+Configure a web server like NGINX to server https on port 443 and proxy all requests to the container.
+Use [Certbot](https://certbot.eff.org/) to generate the certificate pair and configure the web server.

+See example server conf in commented out block in `./nginx.conf` file.

 ### Register data

 Example commands using files for tomato in `data/tomato/SL.2.40` directory, namely: